 Noise Cancellation

-A feature in microphones or software that suppresses unwanted ambient sounds, ensuring a clearer speaking voice during live transmission.
+A feature in microphones or software that suppresses unwanted ambient sounds, ensuring a more unmistakable speaking voice during live transmission.

 Name Overlay Template

-A pre-designed graphic used to display speaker names in consistent style and format across multiple streams or segments.
+A pre-designed graphic displays speaker names in a consistent style and format across multiple streams or segments.

 Networked Audio